Ericzklm/pokemonautomation.github.io/docs/PowerGlitching.md

 - [ESP32](SetupGuide/Controllers/Controller-ESP32-WROOM.md)
 - [ESP32-S3](SetupGuide/Controllers/Controller-ESP32-S3.md)

 All 3 of these setups are immune to power glitching.
-The Pico and the ESP32 receive their power from the computer instead of the dock so they obviously don't care if the dock cuts the power.
+The Pico and the ESP32 receive their power from the computer instead of the dock.
 Meanwhile, the ESP32-S3 receives power from both the computer and the dock and will stay powered if either side is powering it.

-Unfortunately, the Pico (UART mode) draws power from the dock and is affected.
+Unfortunately, the Pico (UART mode) is powered by the dock and is affected.
 But it tends to reset more often than it glitches.
 Nevertheless the situation is not ideal since a reset will disconnect and unpair the wireless as well.

 ## I am a circuits expert.
 How do I fix this for real?